josh-collinsworth/joco-sveltekit/src/lib/content/posts/fire-matt.md

 WP Engine is officially pursuing a series of legal complaints against Matt Mullenweg.
 [Here's the announcement](https://x.com/wpengine/status/1841633469685723292?t=Zc5MrODFXpYHhFVC_nJNwQ), and [here's a direct link to the actual legal document](https://wpengine.com/wp-content/uploads/2024/10/Complaint-WP-Engine-v-Automattic-et-al-with-Exhibit.pdf).

 I remain very much not a lawyer, so take this with an appropriately sized grain of salt.
 But as a quick overview, the complaint names _both_ Matt and Automattic as defendants.
 WP Engine lists a dozen ways Matt and/or Automattic interfered with its business dealings, extorted WP Engine, broke verbal contracts, took unauthorized actions, and made libelous and slanderous statements that hurt their business (including insinuating patent and trademark violations).
 It's a document full of receipts, and it makes WPE's previous C&D look lighthearted by comparison.
-In any case (ha), WP Engine asks for s jury trial, and seeks a range of remedies, damages, and awards.
+In any case (ha), WP Engine asks for a jury trial, and seeks a range of remedies, damages, and awards.

 Most of the things they allege are things covered here already, but there are a few new juicy bits: